 Kajetan: To wrap things up, we talked about sustainability, circularity and our quick questions.
 If you could sum it up, what would be the expectations for Lizenzero in 2020?

-Jeannette: For us, we’re trying to further develop our services and I really hope that we get there and we are all of the burocratic processes even easier for people.
-And of course, we hope that many more retailers here an abroad out there learn about the packaging law and participate in the system.
+Jeannette: For us, we’re trying to further develop our services and I really hope that we get there and we are all of the bureaucratic processes even easier for people.
+And of course, we hope that many more retailers here and abroad out there learn about the packaging law and participate in the system.

 Kajetan: Thank you so much for talking with us today.
 We really hope that more people start learning about this law and start contributing to the dual system.
 One last thing, would you happen to have any codes for our listeners to use with Lizenzero’s services?